 This unit increases students' understanding of the diverse, complex and changing nature of Australian families and communities and the role of early childhood services within the contemporary socio-cultural context.
 It also provides opportunities for students to develop critical approaches for working with families and communities within a context of the social, political and economic discourses in early childhood education.
-Through course work, reflexivity and research, students will collaborate with services in developing resources/projects suitable to the needs and focus of the service.
+Through course work, field visits, reflexivity and research, students will collaborate with services in developing resources/projects suitable to the needs and focus of the service.
 The focus is on developing and refining effective communication and professional collaborative partnerships with families, staff and children.
+This unit includes ten days of field visits to an early childhood service.